Department of the Army, DoD.

-You may submit comments, identified by docket number and or RIN number and title, by any of the following methods:
+You may submit comments, identified by 32 CFR Part 504 and RIN 0702-AA49 in the subject line, by any of the following methods:

 - Federal eRulemaking Portal: http://www.regulations.gov.
 Follow the instructions for submitting comments.

 - E-mail: email@example.com.
 Include 32 CFR Part 504 and RIN 0702-AA49 in the subject line of the message.

 - Mail: Headquarters, Department of the Army, Office of the Provost Marshal General, ATTN: DAPM-MPD-LE, 2800 Army Pentagon, Washington, DC 20310-2800.

 James Crumley (703) 692-6721.End Further Info End Preamble Start Supplemental Information